-The St. Tammany Parish Fire Protection District No. 6 (the District) was created on September 17, 1970 by St. Tammany Parish Police Jury, as provided by Louisiana Revised Statute 40:1492.
-The District was created to acquire, maintain, and operate buildings, machinery, equipment, water tanks, water hydrants and water lines, and other such things necessary to provide proper fire prevention and control within the District's limits.
-The administration of the District is governed by a board of commissioners consisting of 5 members who are resident property taxpayers of the District.
-These members are appointed by the St. Tammany Parish Council and serve 2 years without remuneration.
-The District operates three fire stations and provides fire protection services in an area covering approximately 55 square miles.
+The St. Tammany Parish Fire Protection District No. 9 (the "District") was created by the St. Tammany Parish Police Jury (now known as the St. Tammany Parish Council), as provided by Louisiana Revised Statute 40:1492.
+The District was created to acquire, maintain, and operate buildings, machinery, equipment, water tanks, water hydrants and water lines, and any other things necessary to provide proper fire prevention and control within the District limits.
+The administration of the District is governed by a Board of Commissioners consisting of five members.
+Two members are appointed by the St. Tammany Parish Government and two by the governing body of the Village of Sun.
+The fifth member is selected by the other four members and serves as chairman.
+Vacancies are filled by the bodies making the original appointments.